JP Morgan CEO Allows Bitcoin Buying, Still Says No to Custody

 Quick Summary:

-• Morgan Stanley, a rival bank, has already begun offering spot Bitcoin ETFs to eligible clients.
+• Another competitor bank, Morgan Stanley, has already started selling spot Bitcoin ETFs to accredited consumers.

-Jamie Dimon’s stance on Bitcoin has taken a subtle but notable shift.
-Speaking at JP Morgan’s annual investor day on May 19, the CEO stated:
+The attitude of Jamie Dimon towards Bitcoin has slightly changed.
+In a statement made at the JP Morgan annual investor day on May 19 the CEO said:

-“We are going to permit you to purchase it.
-We are not going to custody it.
-We are going to put it in statements for clients.”
+“We will allow you to buy it.
+We are not to custody it.
+We will place it in statements to clients.”

-“I have always been deeply opposed to crypto, Bitcoin, etc., and the sole true case for it is criminals, drug traffickers, money laundering, tax avoidance.
-If I were in the government, I would have closed it down.”
+“I have been extremely anti-crypto, Bitcoin, etc., and the only justifiable argument in its support is criminals, drug dealers, money laundering, tax evasion.
+Had I been in the government I would have shut it down.”

 Final Thoughts